csumb-cohort2-group/checkers/README.md

 Get the project up and running with Eclipse Mars.
 This project has two separate applications.
 One is server side and a REST application that communicates with the database.
 The other is client side.
-They're called "CheckersServer" and "CheckersClient" for our purposes.
+They're called "CheckersService" and "CheckersClient" for our purposes.

 ### Installation Requirements